withings/stilgar/doc/design.md

 would be wise to let events accumulate in the beanstalkd queue rather than the in-memory destination cache.

-To this end, every destination known to Stilgar is given a special *switch* at initialisation through which it can interact with the forwarder.
-Sending a message over that channel will notify the forwarder that something has gone wrong.
-When that happens, it will begin applying an exponential backoff on the dequeuing process, until enough time passes without a notification.
+To this end, destinations can return error statuses to the forwarder when storing events.
+When it receives those, it will update its exponential backoff duration and sleep before reserving a new job from beanstalkd.

 This will progressively slow down the forwarding process and allow events to stack up in the beanstalkd queue.
 Configuring your queue to